kalviumcommunity/s53_krishna_capstone_kp_laundry/README.md

 ## Getting Started

 **Sign Up**
-Create a free account on the KP Laundry website.
+Create a free account on the KP Laundry website and book your first Laundry order.

 ## Place Your Order
 - Add items to your laundry list by selecting the type and quantity of clothing.